Isometries of lattices and automorphisms of K3 surfaces: Introduction

-The aim of \S \ref{18} is to prove that the second smallest Salem number, $\lambda_{18} = 1.1883681475...$, is not realizable.
-The above results do not apply to this Salem number : indeed, we have $|S_{18}(1)S_{18}(-1)| = 1$ for the minimal polynomial $S_{18}$ of $\lambda_{18} $.
+The aim of \S \ref{18} is to prove that the second smallest known Salem number, $\lambda_{18} = 1.1883681475...$, is not realizable as the dynamical degree of an automorphism of a {\it non-projective} $K3$ surface.
 By contrast, McMullen proved that $\lambda_{18} $ is the dynamical degree of an automorphism of a {\it projective} $K3$ surface (see \cite {Mc3}, Theorem 8.1).

-As an application of Theorem 3, we show in \S \ref{bounds} that some {\it powers} of Salem numbers are realizable; this leads to a more precise version of a theorem of Brandhorst (cf. \cite {Br}).